-Private rehab treatment for alcohol or drug addiction can be expensive, and low-cost or free alternatives are seldom available.
+Do you or a loved one need addiction treatment for alcohol or drugs?
 Many simply don't know how to compare treatment providers and end up settling for less.

-Step 1 - Needs .v.
-Wants
+Step 1 - Get Clear On Your Needs

 Having gone through months (years?) of denial, when we're ready for treatment, it's easy to rush ahead into the first detox provider you call.
-But considering first, what your treatment needs truly are, can help you pay for rehab just once, and not twice.
+But, choosing the wrong provider early on, might mean drawing the wrong conclusions about recovery, and what's possible for your future.

 But the provider on your doorstep doesn't necessarily provide the best overall value, in the context of your entire recovery journey.